-General Bulletins

-General bulletins are messages where the addressee consists of the letters BLN followed by a single-digit bulletin identifier, followed by 5 filler spaces.
+General Bulletins General bulletins are messages where the addressee consists of the letters BLN followed by a single-digit bulletin identifier, followed by 5 filler spaces.
 General bulletins are generally transmitted a few times an hour for a few hours, and typically contain time sensitive information (such as weather status).

 Bulletin text may be up to 67 characters long, and may contain any printable ASCII or UTF-8 characters.
+In reality, we often see Bulletin Text longer than 67 so receiving stations should be able to deal with that.

-G General Bulletin Format
+General Bulletin Format

-•• BLN Bulletin ID n • Bulletin Text (max 67 characters)
+: BLN Bulletin ID n : Bulletin Text (max 67 characters)

-Bytes: 1 3 1 5 1 0-67
+s 1 3 1 5 1 0-67

-RSN

-Announcements
+s: Example :BLN3 :Snow expected in Tampa RSN

-Announcements are similar to general bulletins, except that the letters BLN are followed by a single upper-case letter announcement identifier.
+Announcements Announcements are similar to general bulletins, except that the letters BLN are followed by a single upper-case letter announcement identifier.
 Announcements are transmitted much less frequently than bulletins (but perhaps for several days), and although possibly timely in nature they are usually not time critical.